skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 out for a little payback.

-I thought I'd devised the map so that they would have to journey through Upper Bolwood OR the goblin territory, forgetting that with Enoch's help they could walk on water.
+I thought I'd devised the map so that they would have to journey through Upper Bolwood *or* the goblin territory, forgetting that with Enoch's help they could walk on water.
 They skipped Upper Bolwood, then crossed the river and dodged the Weather Hills.